 #2 State Farm: Best Safe Driving Programs

 As America’s largest auto insurance provider, State Farm has earned its reputation as one of the most trusted companies around and provides great car insurance for new drivers.
-With a financial strength rating of A++ from AM Best and an A+ rating from the BBB, new drivers should feel safe taking out a policy with State Farm.
+With a financial strength rating of A++ from AM Best, new drivers should feel safe taking out a policy with State Farm.

 In addition to the standard coverage types, State Farm offers: